 - Once you’ve arrived in either France or Switzerland, public transport to both towns is relatively simple.
 Multiple bus, shuttle and train options available.
 See Chamonix.net and Zermatt.ch for more details.

 - Hiking season is generally between mid-June and late September.
 Accommodation in mountain huts is often full during July and August (see Sleeping below).
 If you plan on staying indoors, be sure to book ahead.

 - Maps: Two excellent maps by the Carte nationale de la Suisse cover the entire Walker’s Haute Route: #5003 Mont Blanc-Grand Combin and #5006 Matterhorn-Mischabel.
 If you’re unable to purchase them online, both sheets are widely available in Chamonix and Zermatt.

-- I carried the Cicerone Press guidebook, Trekking Chamonix to Zermatt; The Classic Walker’s Haute Route.
+- Guidebook: I carried the Cicerone Press guidebook, Trekking Chamonix to Zermatt; The Classic Walker’s Haute Route.
 The latest edition of this excellent guide was published in May, 2015.
 In addition to trekking notes and basic maps, it also contains useful information in regards to resupplying, travel, accommodation and other helpful tips.

 - Trailblazer Publications also publish a Haute Route guidebook, however it hasn’t been updated since 2008.
 Go with the Cicerone option.

 - Language: German & French.
 A basic knowledge of either definitely comes in handy, however, most of the locals along the route know at least a little English.

 Resupply & Water:

 - Ample on both counts.

 - Supplies can be obtained in the villages along the way.
 Meals can also be arranged at all of the mountain huts (though not necessarily cheaply).
 Unless you choose to, you’ll never have to carry more than a couple of days food at a time.
 See the Cicerone Guide for details.

-- Similar story on the H2O front.
+- Water: Similar story on the H2O front.
 I can’t remember carrying more than a litre at any given time.
 In regards to purification, I treated if there was livestock in the vicinity, but otherwise drank the water as is.
-I didn’t have any issues.
+I didn’t have any intestinal issues.